svanimpe/sss18-workshop/README.md

 - [Stencil](https://github.com/stencilproject/Stencil).
 - [Postman](https://www.getpostman.com) is a helpful tool to send and debug requests.
 - [Swift Blog](https://github.com/svanimpe/swift-blog) is the source code for my personal website and blog.
 It's a small and approachable project and contains instructions on how to deploy to IBM Cloud.
-- [Around The Table](https://github.com/svanimpe/around-the-table) is a platform that supports tabletop gaming communities.
-It goes way beyond what we've covered today and is the topic of my talk on Friday.

 If you're looking for SQL storage, have a look at Kitura's [Kuery](https://github.com/IBM-Swift/Swift-Kuery) and [Kuery ORM](https://github.com/IBM-Swift/Swift-Kuery-ORM) frameworks.

 If NoSQL is what you need, check out Kitura's [CouchDB](https://github.com/IBM-Swift/Kitura-CouchDB) driver.
 For MongoDB, use [MongoKitten](https://github.com/OpenKitten/MongoKitten) or MongoDB's new [official driver](https://github.com/mongodb/mongo-swift-driver).

-## Show your support

-If you enjoyed the workshop and want to support my open source work, please consider <a href="https://www.patreon.com/svanimpe">becoming a patron</a>.